Docs

 })

-You can also use any Kysely dialect in the database configuration.
+You can also provide any Kysely dialect or a Kysely instance to the database option.

 Example with LibsqlDialect: